top of page

 This water hike takes about 1½-2 hours from the park entrance gate and back.
 You will be walking in the same direction as a gentle current.
 The depth of the stream is usually a bit above an adult male’s waist, but on occasion almost up to an adult’s neck.
 This is therefore a mixture of walking and swimming.
 The stream bed is fairly smooth.
 There are periodic exit areas through the reeds and onto the adjacent path.
 At the end of the river walk is a deeper area suitable for adult swimming, although this is optional.
 The return is on a paved path.

 You will need footwear suitable for both the stream and walking back on the paved road.
 You can change in the restrooms in the Visitor Center.
 Clothes can be left at the starting point of the stream (without any valuables!), but it’s probably safer to leave them in your car.
-You will need some way for dealing with your car key.
-You can leave them with your clothes at the start of the river walk and just hope for the best.
-Most people seem to enter the water with clothing rather than swimming attire, but this is up to you.
+You will need some means of dealing with your car key.
+You can leave it with your clothes at the start of the river walk and just hope for the best.
+Most people seem to enter the water with clothing on rather than swimming attire, but this is up to you.

 There are dense reeds on both sides of the stream.
-However, there are a few open areas that can be used for picnicking, but they will probably be occupied unless you arrive early in the day.
+However, there are a few open areas that can be used for picnicking, but they may be occupied unless you arrive early in the day.

 • From the park entrance, continue straight ahead and very shortly you will come to a pumping station.
-Just after this is an open area on your left from where you can step into the water.
+Just after this is an open area on your left where you can leave your clothes and step into the water.

 • Eventually, you will come to a bridge with a short water slide leading to a large area with deeper water.
 You leave the water by climbing up the rock stairs immediately to your right after the slide.